 If your current tool can’t support new pricing models, causes manual errors, lacks integration with your tech stack or struggles with global compliance, it’s time to upgrade.

-What are the must‑have features in SaaS billing software?
+What are the must‑have features in SaaS billing platforms?

 Essential capabilities include automated invoicing, payment processing, dunning workflows, revenue recognition, multi‑currency support, integrations with CRM/ERP, real‑time analytics and flexible pricing model support.

 Yes.
-Many platforms offer automated dunning, failed payment retries, customizable notifications and integrations with CRM tools to retain customers and recover revenue.
-Recurly’s machine‑learning dunning, for example, recovers about 12 % of lost revenue.
+Many platforms, including Alguna and Recurly, offer automated dunning, failed payment retries, customizable notifications, and integrations with CRM tools to retain customers and recover revenue.

 Choosing the right SaaS billing software

-SaaS billing is no longer a back-office concern.
-It’s a core growth system that directly impacts revenue accuracy, customer trust, sales velocity, and financial control.
+SaaS billing is a core growth system that directly impacts revenue accuracy, customer trust, sales velocity, and financial control.

-As pricing models evolve—toward usage-based, hybrid, and custom enterprise deals—the cost of choosing the wrong billing software compounds quickly.
+As SaaS pricing models evolve, toward usage-based, hybrid, and custom enterprise deals, the cost of choosing the wrong billing software compounds quickly.
 Disconnected tools, manual handoffs, and brittle workflows don’t just slow teams down; they create revenue leakage, compliance risk, and painful re-platforming down the line.

 The right SaaS billing software should do more than send invoices.
 It should: